tndgoat/ReactNative_App/README.md

-# ReactNative_App
+# SmartHomeApp
-Build a Mobile App with React Native
+Build a Smart Home Mobile App with React Native